paulwilcox/fluent-data/readMe.md

 ## Announcement(s)

-Version 2.3.2 has many under-the-hood changes preparing for a new set of features.
-But the reason It's been verioned-up and published to npm right now is that I'm testing some package.json settings so that certain folders are included in github but not npmjs.

-Version 2.2.0 allows multiple regression.

-Version 2.3.0 allows covariance and correlation matricies

-Be on the lookout for release of a matrix object and of the capacity for factor analysis with rotation.
+Version 3 introduces a matrix object with a lot of functionality.

+Coming soon, factor analysis.
+Probable renaming of the library.
+Videos.

 ## Summary

-Manipulate datasets and perform statistics by chaining methods.
-Includes capacity to map, filter, sort, group, reduce, and merge data.
+Manipulate datasets and matricies and perform statistics by chaining methods.
+Datasets have the capacity capacity to map, filter, sort, group, reduce, and merge data.
 Built in reducers includes multiple regression.
+Matrices permit many operations, including matrix algebra, decompositions, eigen calculations, apply capacity, and more.

-`fluent-data` works like many of the methods on `Array.prototype`.
+Dataset methods work like many of the methods on `Array.prototype`.
 However, fluent-data makes it much easier to work with arrays when their elements are objects.
 It also includes methods simply not available on `Array.prototype`.

 `fluent-data` syntax is similar to LINQ in C#.
 C# developers frustrated with the lack of a LINQ functionality in javascript may be encouraged by fluent-data.
 Some of the syntax can even be friendlier and more powerful in comparison.